What’s the difference between Online Learning and Distance Learning?

-Students have access to a virtual platform with recorded lectures, student resources and e-books, on top of access to the full digital library of a University.
-Interactive learning tools such as discussion forums, group projects or online self-test quizzes are used to keep students engaged in the content and encourage interaction with their fellow peers.
-Given how much of today’s working environment requires facilitation through online correspondence, an online MBA or online masters degree is an excellent way to learn essential communication skills as by proxy.
+The VLE acts as a communication medium and interactive learning tool.
+Discussion forums, group projects and quizzes keep students engaged and encourage peer interaction.
+Given how much of today’s working environment requires facilitation through online correspondence, this medium of study is an excellent way to learn essential communication skills by proxy.